sentilo/sentilo-client-sample-nodejs/README.md

 You must apply a few changes in your code in order to complete the sample configuration.

+## Setup
+- Your favourite IDE
+- Node 12

 ## Config

 Follow next steps to configure this sample: